mehulagg/gitlab/doc/user/clusters/agent/index.md

 ## Troubleshooting

-If you face any issues while using Kubernetes GitLab Agent, you should be able to find any related errors in two places:
+If you face any issues while using GitLab Kubernetes Agent, you can read the service logs with the following commands:

 - KAS pod logs: you may tail them using `kubectl logs -f -l=app=kas -n <YOUR-GITLAB-NAMESPACE>`.
 In case of Omnibus GitLab the logs will reside in `/var/log/gitlab/gitlab-kas/`.